-Apple Pie French Toast Roll-Ups, an indulgent breakfast or brunch that tastes of Fall.
+Apple Pie French Toast Roll-Ups with stove-cooked apples and cinnamon, a delicious twist on the classic French toast recipe.
+These toast roll-ups are a real treat for a breakfast or brunch that tastes like Fall.
 Perfect for lazy weekend days when you want to treat yourself, they can also be enjoyed as a dessert, or snack.
-Super quick and easy, these rolls go down a treat with the whole family.
+Super quick and easy to make, enjoyed by kids and grown-ups alike.

 For a savoury version, you can use either cheese, ham, sausages, bacon, and anything else that takes your fancy.
 And that’s your breakfast taken to the very next level.
 Delicious, easy, and super simple.